 Unfortunately, “Atlantis: The Lost Empire” didn’t end up being the success Disney hoped for.
 After the movie’s debut, executives had second thoughts about building a whole new attraction around it.
 The entire tourism industry also took a hit after September 11, which was not long after the film’s release.
 Between an underwhelming box office performance and lack of funds, executives scrapped the Fire Mountain project.

 Want more Unbuilt Disney?
-Here are five attractions that almost made it to Epcot’s World Showcase.
+Check out five attractions that almost made it to Epcot’s World Showcase.
 Although Fire Mountain never quite came to life, there is still so much movie-inspired awesomeness to explore at Magic Kingdom!
-Check it out for yourself with discount Disney tickets from Tickets2You.